alephium/www/src/content/news/Zealy-Quests-are-coming-d0f40dbb66f3/index.md

 ### XP Levels (Ranks)

 As you go through the quests, you gain XP points.
-The XP points are used to level up your account, and each level gives you a different role at <a href="http://alephium.org/discord" class="markup--anchor markup--p-anchor" data-href="http://alephium.org/discord" rel="noopener" target="_blank">Alephium’s Discord server</a>!
+The XP points are used to level up your account, and each level gives you a different role at [Alephium’s Discord server](/discord)!

 But they are hard to get!